Benny-/berrymotes/README.md

 ## Running

-The subproject reddit_emote_scraper must be run at least once to fill the `reddit_emote_scraper/output` directory.
-Please see the subdirectory for running this script.

 To download all requirements for the emote server, do `npm install`.
 To run the server do `npm start`.

+You can run reddit_emote_scraper and go to /emote/bulk_upload to import those emotes into the server.
+This is not required.
+Please see the subdirectory for running reddit_emote_scraper.
+Only a admin on the server (Give a user role '1' using a DB interface) can perform a bulk import.